-A level 1 concern should be dealt with locally, documented by the ES and passed on to the TPD.
-Referral to HR for foundation trainees or the lead employer team who may wish to involve occupational health for all other trainees.
-For foundation trainees, please inform the Foundation School and patch associate dean / associate dental dean at Health Education England in the North West (HEE NW) so that appropriate support and advice can be facilitated.
+A level 1 concern should be dealt with locally, documented by the Educational Supervisor and passed on to the TPD.
+Referral to HR for foundation trainees or the appropriate Lead Employer Team who may wish to involve Occupational Health for all other trainees.
+For Foundation trainees, please inform the Foundation Team and patch Associate Dean / Associate Dental Director / Associate GP Director at Health Education North West (HENW) so that appropriate support and advice can be facilitated.

-If a level 1 type incident recurs the ES should then treat the concern as level 2 and refer into HEE NW.
+If a level 1 type incident recurs the Educational Supervisor should then treat the concern as level 2 and refer into HENW.